-The magnetic form factor of the neutron (known symbolically at $G_M^n$ ) is a fundamental observable related to the distribution of electric charge and current within the nucleons and atomic nuclei [2].
+The magnetic form factor of the neutron (known symbolically at G_M^n) is a fundamental observable related to the distribution of electric charge and current within the nucleons and atomic nuclei [2].
 If we are to claim we understand the nature of matter we must have a theory which describes the position of the charges and currents inside matter.
 Quantum chromodynamics is our best and most successful theory of how quarks and gluons interact, but at the energies of the particles inside the neutron the theory is nearly intractable.
 Fortunately, there is a way forward.
-Using sophisticated computational methods on high-speed arrays of computers promises to solve QCD at the energies of the protons and neutrons.
+Using computational methods on high-speed arrays of computers holds the promise of enabling us to solve QCD at the energies of nucleons, the protons and neutrons.
 This technique is called 'lattice QCD' because space and time are broken down into discrete pieces and the calculations are performed on this space-time lattice which is an approximation to the nearly continuous form of Nature.
 Full calculations are beyond currently available computers so we make approximations and apply tests to map out the accessible regions of the lattice.
 As computers and our knowledge increase in power, we expect over the next decade that calculations of the neutron magnetic form factor and other, related quantities will become important tests for the success or failure of QCD in this energy regime.
-The magnetic form factor of the neutron is especially important here because the lattice QCD calculation is, for technical reasons, simpler and 'cleaner' than others so it will be an important early benchmark to meet.
-It is also worth mentioning that the measurement of $G_M^n$ is part of the long-range plan for nuclear physics in the United States [1].
+The magnetic form factor of the neutron is especially important because the lattice QCD calculation is, for technical reasons, simpler and 'cleaner' than others so it will be an important early benchmark to meet.
+It is also worth mentioning that the measurement of G_M^n is part of the long-range plan for nuclear physics in the United States [1].

 The impact of this experiment will be large.
 We have used predictions of the neutron form factor to predict the range and quality of the data we will detect with CLAS12.
 Our expected results are shown in Figure 4.
-It shows a commonly used form of $G_M^n$ plotted versus the quantity $Q^2$ which represents the size of the kick we impart to the neutron in the collision with the electron beam.
-The black points are our prediction and represent the range and precision we expect to achieve.
+It shows a commonly used form of G_M^n plotted versus the quantity Q^2 which represents the size of the kick we impart to the neutron in the collision with the electron beam.
+The black points are our prediction and it represents the range and precision we expect to achieve.
 An earlier, similar measurement done by my collaboration (and me) is shown by the red points and the green points are a sample of the best measurements made from laboratories around the world [2].

 Fig 4.
-Our anticipated results for $G_M^n$ with a selection of the world's data.
-The bar graphs show the measured (red) and anticipated (black) systematic uncertainties.
+Our anticipated results for G_M^n with a selection of the world's data.

-The research plan for the measurement of $G_M^n$ is the following.
+The research plan for the measurement of G_M^n will now be described.
 We are in the planning and preparation stages for the experiment.
-The data will be collected for the nuclear reaction $e^2 H \rightarrow e'pn$ where the incident electron (e) strikes a deuterium $(^2H)$ target.
+The data will be collected for the nuclear reaction $e^2 H \rightarrow e'pn$ where the incident electron (e) strikes a deuterium (2H) target.
 The debris from the collision consists of the scattered electron (e'), a proton (p), and a neutron (n).
 The measurement will be done with CLAS12.
 The preparations for this experiment include sophisticated, physics-based simulations of CLAS12 to understand its response so we can separate our physics results from backgrounds and artifacts of the detector.
-For example, I will use a simulation of the $G_M^n$ target to better understand background particles that could contaminate our data.
+For example, I will use a simulation of the G_M^n target to better understand background particles that could contaminate our data.
 The development and analysis of these simulations will be the central focus of this part of my sabbatical.